 Find Qualified Roofing Professionals in Your Area

 The cost of repairs vary, but in most cases a repair costs $500 – $1,000.
-The actual price will vary based on the nature of the repair and the size of the roof.
+The actual price will vary based on the nature of the repair, roofing material, and the size of the roof.